ronpandolfi/Recipes/curry.md

 # Japanese Curry

 Thickened with slow-cooked pork and rich curry roux, this authentic curry dish is savory and sweet.
-Its even more delicious as leftovers.
+It's even more delicious as leftovers.

 ## Ingredients